betaflight/betaflight/docs/Gtune.md

 - Safety preamble: Use at your own risk -

 The implementation you have here is quiet different and just for adjusting the P values of ROLL/PITCH/YAW in Acro mode.
-When flying in Acro mode (yaw tune in other modes possible as well - see below) you can activate G-Tune with an AUX box (switch).
+When flying in Acro mode (yaw tune in other modes possible as well - see below) you can activate G-Tune with an AUX box (switch) while the copter is armed.
 It will start tuning the wanted / possible axes (see below) in a predefined range (see below).
 After activation you will probably notice nothing!
 That means G-Tune will not start shaking your copter, you will have to do it (or simply fly and let it work).
 The G-Tune is based on the gyro error so it is only active when you give no RC input (that would be an additional error).
 So if you just roll only pitch